zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 min_fee = base_fee * max(0, #inputs + #outputs - 4)

+Where #inputs and #outputs also take into account transparent inputs and outputs.
+Otherwise, the fee structure (if not otherwise changed) will preferentially encourage usage of the transparent part of the chain.

 The change to the conventional transaction fees must be undertaken soon as the Zcash network has been under heavy load with high-output transactions while regular shielded transactions with 2 outputs are affected when relying on current